 All their macarons are gluten-free except for the Hazelnut Belle Miette, which has a small amount of paillete feuilletine (caramelized wafer) in the centre, and Pain d’Epices, which contains a small piece of pain d’epices (a French gingerbread) in the centre.

-We wind our way through the back lanes, which are plastered in graffiti.
+We wind our way through the graffiti lanes of Melbourne.

 Along the way, Monique imparts other nuggets of knowledge, such as the fact that the GPO was originally only accessible by postal workers.